Sam-Onalo/Sam-Onalo/README.md

 - 👀 Interested in Decentralised Ledger Technologies for Security
 - 🌱 currently learning and building IT Security infrastructures using Distributed Ledger Technology
 - 💞️ Looking to collaborate on similar projects
-- 📫 How to reach me email: samuel.onalo@staffs.ac.uk, onalosamuelebiojo@gmail.com, allthingzcrypto@gmail.com
+- 📫 How to reach me email: s.onalo@rave.ac.uk, samuel.onalo@staffs.ac.uk, onalosamuelebiojo@gmail.com, allthingzcrypto@gmail.com

 <!---
 Sam-Onalo/Sam-Onalo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.